WASdev/sample.DefaultApplication/README.md

 The migration scan also reported that `The WebSphere Servlet API was superseded by a newer implementation`.
 Indeed the Hello servlet made use of the `com.ibm.servlet.PageListServlet` classes that are not available in Liberty.

 Sometimes when you modernize your applications, you have to prune the parts that provide little value.
-This section of the application was showcasing a deprecated, proprietary API and the use does not follow modern best practices, so we removed it.
+This section of the application was showcasing a WebSphere deprecated, proprietary API and the use does not follow modern best practices, so we removed it.
 There are plenty Hello examples already available.

 ## Other issues

-During the course of the modernization, other issues were found along the way.
+During the course of the modernization, other issues were found and fixed along the way.

 For example, the `error-page` configuration for `location` needed a leading slash to be found properly.